mdyzma/mdyzma.github.io/_drafts/2017-07-12-social-media-analysis-part-ii.md

 From organizational point of view, most preferable is modular packaging of files, that specific parts of our application can be moved and adopted to other projects as a whole with its own routing mechanism, static files and templates.
 Therefore we will write specific components like dashboard or user management and place in separate folders and python packages.
 So we will have __public__ component (in this context component comprises of python package and folder with the same name placed in `templates/`) with landing page accessible for all users.
 And some other components restricted only for logged users i.e. __user__ or __dashboard__), which will be placed in separate folders.
 This kind of packaging allows to produce modular and easy to reuse code.

 The landing page is bound to the main endpoint of the app `/` and will reside in `public/` package.
-Other have their own endopoints i.e `/users/` or `/dashboard/`, and are placed in packages specific for them.
+Other have their own endpoints i.e `/users/` or `/dashboard/`, and are placed in packages specific for them.
 We will adopt Flask blueprints pattern, which means the basic structure for each component will comprise of blueprint and it's business logic, which will be registered with the main app.

 ![app-diagram][app_diag]